 If you're working with kids at the elementary level, you probably don't want to pick anything too controversial.
-You should also avoid subjects that may rely on lots on facts and figures.
+You should also avoid subjects that may rely on lots of facts and figures.

-Nevertheless, you still want to have the students push their own boundaries a bit, in order for them to grow and mature their debating skills.
+Nevertheless, you still want to have the students push their boundaries a bit, for them to grow and mature their debating skills.

-While there's certainly nothing wrong with using some of the standards, like "Does television violence influence children in a negative way?", there are certainly a lot of other topics that can be used at this level to keep things fresh and exciting.
+While there's certainly nothing wrong with using some of the standards, like "Does television violence influence children negatively?", there are indeed a lot of other topics that can be used at this level to keep things fresh and exciting.

-These topics are all challenging and appropriate to the age and maturity levels, but are thought-provoking and likely to trigger some very interesting debates.
+These topics are all challenging and appropriate to the age and maturity levels but are thought-provoking and likely to trigger some fascinating debates.

-Preparation and study are needed for a good debate - but it's also a good idea to plan a 'surprise' session once in a while, where you introduce a topic and ask students to debate it there and then.
+Students need preparation and study for a good debate - but it's also a good idea to plan a 'surprise' session once in a while, where you introduce a topic and ask students to debate it there and then.